SonyaMoisset/Pluralsight_Training/README.md

 ## In Progress
 - Advanced JavaScript
-- JavaScript Build Automation  With Gulp.js
 - jQuery-free JavaScript
-- Extending Bootstrap with CSS, JavaScript, and jQuery
 - Building a Real-time App with React, Flux, Webpack, and Firebase
 - Building Data-driven React Applications with Relay, GraphQL, and Flux
 - Hands On Responsive Web Design